Are you considering purchasing a new home? Do not do anything until you learn more about your options.

 • Not All Lenders Have Your Very Best Interest in Mind

-All lenders will make one thing very clear to you — they want to make your home loan purchase fast and easy.
-While this makes for great advertising copy and even sounds good on the surface that really isn’t what you as a potential homebuyer need to hear.
-Remember that when you are looking for a good loan deal, it’s best to take your time, ask lost of questions, and ask those same questions to as many different lenders as possible.
-You will be amazed at the different things that companies, and even individual agents within the same company, will offer you.
-In addition to obvious things like interest rates, how much you qualify for, and what your payments will be, make sure you ask about points, closing costs, agent fees, and all additional fees that will be added onto the total cost of your loan.
-Most companies like to add in fees for any number of things after you’ve already been approved for the loan and started the process.
-That’s when they’ll add in transaction fees! , filing fees, or any other costs that most individuals do not take the time to ask about.
+All creditors will make one thing quite clear to you — they want to make your house loan purchase fast and easy.
+While this makes for great advertising copy and even sounds great on the surface that really isn’t what you as a potential homebuyer must hear.
+Bear in mind that when you are searching for a fantastic loan deal, it is ideal to take your time, ask lost of questions, and ask those same questions for as many different lenders as you can.
+You’ll be amazed at the various items that companies, and even individual agents in the same company, will provide you with.
+In addition to obvious things like interest rates, how much you qualify for, and what your payments will be, make sure to ask about points, closing costs, agent fees, and all additional fees that will be added on the total price of your loan.
+Most companies prefer to add in fees for any number of items after you have already been approved for the loan and started the procedure.
+That’s when they will add in transaction fees! , filing fees, or any other costs that most individuals do not take the time to ask about.
 Many times these charges will be added on the principle mortgage amount, not the final prices.
 It may not seem like a lot to finance an extra $2,500 dollars in addition to a $100K loan over the span of thirty years, but do you really want to provide that agent more of your hard earned money for nothing?
 As soon as you find out all the details and exactly how much your mortgage will cost, with all extra fees included, check the paperwork to make sure everything looks the way it should.
 Just because they tell you something over the phone does not mean it will not still be slipped in on the back page of your mortgage packet.

 • Know the Differences between Different Loan Options

-• Find out About the Home Buying Process
+• Learn About the Home Buying Process